sammi-turner/Minimal-DWM-Build/README.md

 ## Changing your config.h

 To change the default keybinds, change the 'config.h' file, recompile dwm, log out, and then log back in.

+## Applying patches

+To apply official suckless patches to change the default behaviour of dwm, or to run external scripts, [please see the official docs](https://dwm.suckless.org/patches/) for more information.